synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 ![](https://cloud.githubusercontent.com/assets/1317406/12406044/32cd9916-be0f-11e5-9b18-1547f284f878.png)
 # Software Guide for E20 Example – Gateway-Hosted Web Server
-For information about “what this example does”, please refer to the corresponding [README.md](README.md) file in this repository.
+For information about "what this example does", please refer to the corresponding [README.md](README.md) file in this repository.

 Full source code for this example is available on GitHub here: